-My intention these past few weeks since taking pictures of the interior was to formulate a potential solution for the long-ailing Market.
+My intention these past few weeks since taking pictures of the interior space was to formulate a potential solution for the long-ailing Market.
 The City obviously beat me to it, as last Thursday’s article can attest.
 Nonetheless, with none of the access to pedestrian counts, revenue sheets, or expense reports that the city leadership surely has, I bravely present my own recommendations, based solely on my observations of what isn’t working here, what I have seen work elsewhere, and the helpful interviews with tenants (or would-be tenants).
 Any overhaul is likely to precipitate both a change in management and a tremendous infusion of public dollars.
 And after approving a new facility for Wishard Hospital, coupled with ballot initiatives for new expenditures in township school districts (two of three were rejected), the city’s electorate is likely a bit weary of unanticipated large-scale capital improvements, especially since the market’s last renovation occurred less than three years ago.
-An even more recent press release from the Indianapolis Business Journal indicates that the President of the City Market’s board quit after Mayor Greg Ballard rejected his plan to shut the market down for three years in anticipation of a radical reinvention of the structure’s purpose.
+An even more recent press release from the Indianapolis Business Journal indicates that the President of the City Market’s board quit after Mayor Greg Ballard rejected his plan to shut the market down for three years in anticipation of a radical reinvention of the structure’s purpose and use of interior/exterior space.
 Ballard hopes the Market’s turnaround will involve something less dramatic, and hired a firm to engage in an intensive study which was privately circulated in August.

 Despite profound setbacks which only seem to have intensified in recent weeks/days, I am convinced, as is almost everyone to whom I have talked (as well as the consulting firm hired for Ballard’s study), that Indianapolis can support a vibrant City Market even in the midst of competition like the Circle Centre food court and Marketplace at Lockerbie.
 I will try to boil it down to a few fundamentals that then will get further elaboration: